Welcome Guide – Beadnell Ward Mother and Baby Unit

 • Ward Manager – the ward manager is a nurse and provides both managerial and clinical leadership to all staff on the ward.

-• Clinical Lead – this is a senior clinical nurse, providing clinical leadership on the ward.
+• Clinical Nurse Lead – a registered mental health nurse, providing clinical leadership on the ward.

-• Nurse in charge – this is the nurse who is in charge of a shift and is responsible for ensuring the smooth running of the ward.
+• Nurse in charge – this is the nurse who is in charge of a shift (shift co-ordinator) and is responsible for ensuring the smooth running of the ward.

 • Staff Nurse – a qualified nurse who is a Registered Mental Health Nurse.
-They deliver the nursing care and also psychosocial interventions to help you recover.
+They deliver nursing care and also psychosocial interventions to help your recovery¬¬.

 • Nursery Nurse – to assist with your baby’s care.